pingcap/tidb-operator/docs/references/tidb-backup-configuration.md

 ### `gcp.secretName`

 - The name of the secret which stores the gcp service account credentials json file
-- You can create the secret by `kubectl create secret generic gcp-backup-secret --from-file=./credentials.json`.
+- You can create the secret by `kubectl create secret generic gcp-backup-secret -n ${namespace} --from-file=./credentials.json`.
 To download credentials json, refer to [Google Cloud Documentation](https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually)

 ### `ceph.endpoint`